PlanetLotus/keen5-linux/DESIGN.md

 Level editor outputs a file that the game then reads in.
 Tile placement and tile collision info are included.
 Level editor is also capable of loading saved files and overwriting them.

-Left/right movement, jump, pogo and shoot implemented with animations.
+Left/right movement, jump, pogo, climb and shoot implemented with animations.

 Basic collision implemented against the static tiles.
 No slopes yet, no moving objects yet.